Ten College Qualities You Shouldn't Ignore

 - Support services.
 Like all students, college students can encounter problems—both academic and personal.
 Find out about support services, such as academic advising, health services, and counseling—and how easy it is to access these services.

 - Class size calculation.
 If small classes are important to you, find out how the college calculates class size.
 Some colleges separately count the breakout sections of large lecture classes, leading to a smaller reported average size.
+You'll find average class sizes in the College Profiles on CollegeData, which you can access using College Search.

 - Applying what you learn.
 If you want to spend time learning outside the classroom, ask about experiential learning opportunities such as service work or internships.